Flibco: Italy

 Since 2019, Flibco has been present in the Italian market, establishing the company FlibTravel International Italy SRL with its headquarters in Milan.
 Currently, it carries out a connection service with coaches between the Milan Central station and the Orio al Serio airport, between Malpensa and Turin, the Turin Caselle airport and Turin, and between the city of Florence and Pisa airport.

 United Kingdom

-On April 1, 2025, Flibco began UK operations, providing a coach service between London Stansted Airport and London, specifically Stratford and Liverpool Street stations with a 30 minute frequency.
-Flibco say they aim to operate from more UK airports.
+On 1 April 2025, Flibco began UK operations, providing a coach service between London Stansted Airport and London.